thinkingmedia/find2cards/README.md

     $ ./import.sh

 > Note: You don't have to recreate the database later.
 If the SQL files are updated just run `./import.sh` again, but your old **data** will be lost.

+# Development Setup

+This project uses a wide range of popular web development tools.
+Each of these have dependencies that must be installed before they can be used.
+The installing of these tools is beyond the scope of this guide.

+You will need the following to make changes to this project:

+- `composer` for PHP components.
+- `npm` for NodeJS modules.
+- `bower` for front-end libraries.
+- `grunt` for building front-end components.
+- `SASS` for front-end CSS libraries.